pravega/pravega-samples/pravega-client-examples/src/main/java/io/pravega/example/streamprocessing/README.md

 # Pravega Stream Processing Example

 # Overview

-The examples in this directory are intended to illustrate how exactly-once semantics can be achieved with Pravega.
+The examples in this directory are intended to illustrate how at-least-once and exactly-once semantics can be achieved with Pravega.
 To make it clear to the reader, the entirety of the stream processor is defined within this package with minimal dependencies.
 In particular, these illustrative examples do *not* use Apache Flink.